BlockchainCommons/GordianSeedTool-iOS/README.md

 [Join the Test Flight Open Beta](https://testflight.apple.com/join/0LIl6H1h)

+### 1.3 (36), November 10, 2021

+* To increase compatibility with certain QR code readers, made all displayed QR codes black on white, even in dark mode.

 ### 1.3 (35), November 9, 2021

 * Fixed: QR code for crypto-response was displayed where QR code for crypto-psbt should have been displayed.